Weevarv2.0

 3. Hover over an element.
 You'll see an outline and a label showing the component name or selector.

 5. Open the Prompt tray.
-Weevar gives you a structured prompt describing the change you just made.
+Weevar gives you a structured prompt describing every layout change and style tweak you made in the session.

 6. Copy.
-Paste it into Claude Code, Codex, or whatever AI assistant edits your code.
+Paste it into Claude Code, Codex, or your preferred AI assistant.

-Refresh the page and the layout snaps back.
+Refresh the page, and everything snaps back.
 Weevar never writes to your source files; your prompt does.

 Agent execution#

 Plain prose loses precision.
-"Move the CTA under the headline" leaves the agent guessing which CTA, which headline, and which file.
-Weevar gives the agent the things it actually needs to find and edit code:
+"Make the heading bigger and move the CTA below it" leaves the agent guessing which heading, which file, and how big.
+Weevar gives the agent what it actually needs to find and edit code:

 • Component name (<NavItem>, <SignInButton>) when React Fiber is available